DeloitteAU/DDBreakpoints/README.md

 ### JavaScript

 There are two main functions for the JS library.
-The ability to GET a media query and CHECK if the viewport currently matches a given breakpoint.

 #### .get()

+Returns the string of the media query.
+Useful for using with tools like [enquire.js](https://github.com/WickyNilliams/enquire.js).

 ```javascript
 DD.bp.get(min /* string || number */, max = 0 /* string || number */, property = 'width' /* string */);